 Section 11.
 Absence of Directors: If any Director misses two (2) Board Meetings within a twelve (12) month period without excuse or explanation, confirmed in writing to the President and approved by a vote of the Board, that Director’s position on the Board shall be declared vacant and shall be replaced in accordance to Article VII, Section 5 of these Bylaws.

-Section 12: Resignations: A Director may resign at any time by giving written notice to the President.
+Section 12: Resignations: As noted in Section 6, Directors are expected to provide a minimum of three months of notice should it be necessary to resign, by giving written notice to the President.
 Such resignation shall take effect at the time therein specified and, unless otherwise specified, the acceptance of such resignation shall not be necessary to be effective.

 Section 1.
-Officers: The Board of Directors shall elect annually the offices of President, First Vice President, Vice President-Conference Chair, Treasurer and Secretary.
+Officers: The Board of Directors shall elect annually the office of President, First Vice President, Vice President-Events and Education, Treasurer and Secretary.
 Officers shall be required to pass along complete documentation of the duties of their offices, including all deadlines, to their successors.

 Section 2.
 Term of Office: Elected officers shall serve for one (1) year.
 Officers may be re-elected providing their term remains active.

 (a) President: As an Officer and member of the Executive Board the President shall be the chief executive officer and shall preside at all meetings of the Organization as well as meetings of the Board of Directors.
 To qualify for the position of President, a Director shall have been on the Board for a year, unless no qualified candidate shall be available.
 Responsibilities include:

 - Provides leadership to the Executive Board and Board of Directors.

 - Ensures the Board is staffed and operating effectively and the organization complies with all operating and legal requirements.

 - Establishes and maintains a succession and recruiting plan for the Board.